 A specific contact who will be responsible for the airworthiness of the aircraft will be required.
 (Please note this is NOT an IOMAR approved appointment).

-This specific contact information is notified to the IOMAR on Form 31 Airworthiness Contact Information.
+This specific contact information is notified to the IOMAR on Form 20 Operator Declaration of Compliance & Delegated Authority Form.

 The NATR should be available to the IOMAR during the registration process, they should also provide the information required in Form 3 Application for a Certificate of Airworthiness, and also Form 100 Aircraft Maintenance Programme Approval Application.